bondagit/aes67-linux-daemon/README.md

 The daemon can be cross-compiled for multiple platforms and implements the following functionalities:

 * communication and configuration of the ALSA RAVENNA/AES67 device driver
-* control and configuration of up to 64 sources and sinks using the ALSA RAVENNA/AES67 driver via netlink
+* control and configuration of up to 64 multicast and unicast sources and sinks using the ALSA RAVENNA/AES67 driver via netlink
 * session handling and SDP parsing and creation
 * HTTP REST API for the daemon control and configuration
 * SAP sources discovery and advertisement compatible with AES67 standard